Shriek If You Know What I Did Last Friday the 13th: Production

-Lionsgate acquired distribution rights to the film in 1999, when it was known under the title I Know What You Screamed Last Semester.
-Lionsgate announced the film would be skipping a theatrical release in favor of a cable premiere on October 17, 2000 as part of USA Network's horror-themed film marathon Shriek Week.
-The film's title was eventually changed to Shriek IF You Know What I Did Last Friday the 13th following heavy pressure from Miramax, which had exhibited aggressive legal action to anything even tangentially tied to Scream, including suing Columbia Pictures for perceived similarities between I Know What You Did Last Summer and Scream.
+Trimark acquired distribution rights to the film in 1999, when it was known under the title I Know What You Screamed Last Semester.
+Trimark announced the film would be skipping a theatrical release in favor of a cable premiere on October 17, 2000 as part of USA Network's horror-themed film marathon Shriek Week.
+The film's title was eventually changed to Shriek If You Know What I Did Last Friday the 13th following heavy pressure from Miramax, which had exhibited aggressive legal action to anything even tangentially tied to Scream, including suing Columbia Pictures for perceived similarities between I Know What You Did Last Summer and Scream.

 Parodies

 The film features a variety of character parodies: